mghazwi/IDASH-2021/README.md

 3. Fatih Turkmen, Faculty of Science and Engineering, University of Groningen, The Netherlands

 # How to Run
 The single smart contract can be run and tested on [Remix](https://remix.ethereum.org/).
+Benchmark tool can be found on `\benchmark`.
+This is a modified version of the benchmarking tool found in [here](https://github.com/mshuaic/idash2019)